aderaaij/shopify-barebone-theme/readme.md

 ## Installation

-Copy the repo into a local folder and run `npm install`
+* Copy the repo into a local folder and run `npm install` to install the required node modules.
+* Configure the shopify upload plugin by renaming the `shopifywatch-sample.js` to `shopifywatch.js` and fill in your shopify private app credentials which you can create on [https://myshop.myshopify.com/admin/apps]